PrintQueue.CreateXpsDocumentWriter Method (String, PrintDocumentImageableArea, PageRangeSelection, PageRange)

 Return ValueType: System.Windows.Xps.XpsDocumentWriter

 An XpsDocumentWriter that writes XPS data to a stream.
-This can be Nothing.
+This can be null.
 (The parameters documentImageableArea, pageRangeSelection, and pageRange are all ref [ByRef in Visual Basic] parameters that are initialized by the user and returned when the dialog is closed, so each represents an additional returned item.)

 Many printers need up to a quarter of an inch of unprinted space around the edges of each page to grip the paper and move it through the printer.
 Otherwise toner would foul the paper flow mechanism.
 The area which can be printed is the "imageable area."

 The type PrintDocumentImageableArea has no public constructor.
-Hence, the variable documentImageableArea must be declared and assigned to Nothing and only then passed to the method.
+Hence, the variable documentImageableArea must be declared and assigned to null and only then passed to the method.
 This method displays a PrintDialog requiring input from the user.
 The user configures his print job on the dialog (including selecting a printer, paper size, orientation, and page range).
 When the dialog is closed, pageRangeSelection and pageRange have values, and documentImageableArea points to an actual object whose properties are initialized.